osoclos/cultivis/dev-guides/add-custom-character.md

 You can also limit the animations that can be selected in `src/data/files/forbidden-animations.json`, which you can then add it to `src/components/characters/CharacterNavigation.svelte` to restrict them.

+### Step 4: Generate static assets for the character

+You can generate static assets in the `public` folder by first adding an endpoint in the `setup/generate.ts` file.
+Afterwards, you can create a button and connect it to create the assets for your characters in the `generator` subfolder.

+Then run `bun generate` in the terminal and click on the button to generate your custom character assets, which will appear in the `public/static/assets` subfolder.

-### Step 4: Create UI for character customization
+### Step 5: Create UI for character customization

 You can add Svelte components as UI for your character customization in the `src/components` subfolder.
 You will have to add a menu component for your character, as well as modify the existing character navigation components to include your custom character.

 If you have additional attributes you need to customize, you can add them to the `CharacterNavigation.svelte` component in `src/components/characters` subfolder.

-### Step 5: Generate static assets for the character

-You can generate static assets in the `public` folder by first adding an endpoint in the `setup/generate.ts` file.
-Afterwards, you can create a button and connect it to create the assets for your characters in the `generator` subfolder.

-Then run `bun generate` in the terminal and click on the button to generate your custom character assets, which will appear in the `public/static/assets` subfolder.

 ## Reference

-You may refer to commit [cd71a50](https://github.com/osoclos/cultivis/commit/cd71a5099464a48e52dc0085356ce42cdb3852b8) for an example addition of a custom character.
+You may refer to commits [cd71a50](https://github.com/osoclos/cultivis/commit/cd71a5099464a48e52dc0085356ce42cdb3852b8), [7ac37e7](https://github.com/osoclos/cultivis/commit/7ac37e75f59b56c19b04b8ca7f42e77f9f0096f2) and [fd8620f](https://github.com/osoclos/cultivis/commit/fd8620f1739f6038d1de3f64a6976b655545aaba) for an example addition of a custom character.
 If you require more low-level modifications, you may check out the other character classes in the repository.